 An alternative method is to use the Intune admin center to upgrade your Windows 11 22H2 devices to Windows 11 23H2 by simply creating a Feature update policy.

-By utilizing a Feature Updates policy in Intune, you can choose the specific Windows feature update version for your organization’s devices.
+Utilizing a Feature Updates policy in Intune allows you to choose the specific Windows feature update version for your organization’s devices.
 This effectively locks that feature update version on all devices.

 For instance, if you set up your devices to operate on Windows 11 23H2 using a feature update profile, all devices will stay at this specific feature update level.

-Windows Feature update policies works along with Update Rings policies to prevent a device from receiving a feature update version beyond the specified value in the feature update policy.
+Windows Feature update policies and Update Rings policies prevent a device from receiving a feature update version beyond the specified value in the feature update policy.

 Prerequisites

-- Microsoft Account Sign-in Assistant service (wlidsvc) should not be in disabled state.
-It needs to be kept in Manually triggered state.
+• Microsoft Account Sign-in Assistant service (wlidsvc) should not be disabled.
+It needs to be kept Manually triggered.

 When you have an Update Ring policy, set the “Feature update deferral period (days)” to 0 to avoid any delays in delivering feature update to devices via Feature update policy.